 “The direct study of viral pathogenesis within living animals should reveal more surprises in the future,” Mothes said.

-Postdoctoral researcher Xaver Sewald is lead author of the paper.
+Postdoctoral researcher Xaver Sewald is the lead author of the paper.
 Pamela Bjorkman of Cal Tech also contributed to the research, which was funded by the National Institutes of Health, The Leopoldina German National Academy of Sciences, and the China Scholarships Council.

 Reference: “Retroviruses use CD169-mediated trans-infection of permissive lymphocytes to establish infection” by Xaver Sewald, Mark S. Ladinsky, Pradeep D. Uchil, Jagadish Beloor, Ruoxi Pi, Christin Herrmann, Nasim Motamedi, Thomas T. Murooka, Michael A. Brehm, Dale L. Greiner, Leonard D. Shultz, Thorsten R. Mempel, Pamela J. Bjorkman, Priti Kumar and Walther Mothes, 1 October 2015, Science.